Bollingb/BBLifePhoto/src/pages/welcome-to-the-blog/index.md

 ## About Me

 I am currently a freshman ---> going into my sophomore year at [Allegheny College](https://allegheny.edu/).
 I'm an Integrative Informatics and Environmental Science Double major because I love nature and technology!
+I was born in Troy, Alabama.
+However, I was raised in the beautiful city of Erie, PA!
+While in Erie I attend Fort Leboeuf High School, where I played Football, Track and Field, and wrestling.

+Some of my hobbies include :

+*  Hunting
+*  Fishing
+*  Weightlifting
+*  Playing with my dog
+*  Rugby

 ### Pellentesque consectetur facilisis venenatis